 - A Hyper-V host running Windows Server 2016 or Windows Server 2019 (Datacenter / Standard).

 - A Hyper-V VM running Windows Server 2016 or Windows Server 2019 (Datacenter / Standard).

 - A Hyper-V VM with configuration version 8.0 or later.

 - Hyper-V host should run on Intel processor with VT-x and EPT technology.

-Once you identify the VM meets the prerequisites above, make sure the VM is in stopped state.
+Once you identify the VM that meets the prerequisites above, make sure the VM is in a stopped state.
 Select the VM’s properties, and on the General tab, select Enable Nested Virtualization.

 If you are managing a large number of Hyper-V hosts and virtual machines with checkpoints – you would be able to observe significant and noticeable improvements in the performance of the job.
 The VM refresh is triggered as soon as you click Refresh Virtual Machines under Hosts.

-VMM 2019 supports VMware ESXi v6.5 servers in VMM fabric.
+VMM 2019 supports VMware ESXi v6.5 servers in the VMM fabric.
 This support helps you with additional flexibility in managing multiple hypervisors in use.
-To Learn more about the additional details of supported VMware servers, please check the following documentation from Microsoft.
+To learn more about the additional details of supported VMware servers, please check the following documentation from Microsoft.

-In VMM 2019, Microsoft enabled migration to UEFI based VMware VMs to Hyper-V. So now VMware VMs that you migrate to Hyper-V platform can take advantage of the Generation 2 features.
+In VMM 2019, Microsoft enabled migration to UEFI-based VMware VMs to Hyper-V. So now VMware VMs that you migrate to the Hyper-V platform can take advantage of the Generation 2 features.

 As part of VMM 2019, the Convert Virtual Machine wizard enables you to select and default the Hyper-V VM generation appropriately: